 Fortunately, there are plenty of online proofreading and editing services people can sign up for to do remote work.
 Websites such as Polished Paper, Scribbr, and freelancing job websites (such as Fiverr and Upwork) offer entry-level to professional-level jobs for would-be proofreaders and editors.

 Proofreading and editing are also services you can offer to students on online tutoring platforms if they aspire to go abroad or land a job at an American or British company.
 This can help them meet goals and help you earn a living by paying your way through the next day trip to Paris.

 Another means to make money online in addition to teaching online is through blogging or vlogging.
 An advantage to blogging is that if it’s done right, well, and consistently, it’s a means to attract readers and advertisers.
 Writing about travel is low-hanging fruit, too.
 It’s pretty easy to share photos of what you saw and write about it.

-This money-making method is low-entry but takes time to develop.
-Smartphones have cameras for pictures and video, laptops are great for writing articles and editing photos and videos, and most of this stuff can be carried in a pack.
+This money-making method is low-entry, but takes time to develop.
+Smartphones have cameras for pictures and video, laptops are great for writing articles, and video and photo editor, and most of this stuff can be carried in a pack.
 So long as there’s a good internet connection and a power outlet, you’re in business.